 10 spring roll wrappers

-1 teaspoon of cornstarch water mix with 1 tablespoon of water
+1 teaspoon cornstarch water mix with 1 tablespoon water

-2 tablespoons of water mix with 3 tablespoons of water
+2 tablespoons flour mix with 3 tablespoons water

-For the preparation, soak wood ear mushroom in water overnight, then finely chopped.
+For the preparation, soak the wood ear mushrooms in water for 1 hour, then finely chopped.
 Also, soak glass noodles in hot water for about 30 minutes.

 To make some glue, in a small bowl, add 2 tablespoons of flour and mix with 3 tablespoons of water.